 - 3. The Team Manager should know the rules of the competition and make sure that the competitors are also aware of the rules and how they affect them. - 4.
 Team Managers should ensure that the competitors are not contravening the dress code (Rule Book A, Section 2) before the first heat of the section they are competing in takes the floor, as the Team Manager will be the one called for when they are to be disqualified.
-A medical certificate is required for any dancer needing a wrist bandage and for medication or any other substance (excluding inhalers) required by competitors between the two songs - 5.
-The Floor Manager/s and the Head Judge monitor the dress code in a marshalling area prior to the Best Dressed competition.
-The competitors shall wear what they are to compete in except jackets, boleros, shawls, capes, neck scarves, ties, collar tips and jewellery which may be removed for dancing. - Any other items deliberately removed between marshalling and competing, or while competing, may result in disqualification.
+A medical certificate is required for any dancer needing a wrist bandage and for medication or any other substance (excluding inhalers) required by competitors between the two songs - The Floor Manager/s and the Head Judge monitor the dress code in a marshalling area prior to the Best Dressed competition.
+The competitors shall wear what they are to compete in except jackets, boleros, shawls,

+- 6. capes, neck scarves, ties, collar tips and jewellery which may be removed for dancing.
+Any other items deliberately removed between marshalling and competing, or while competing, may result in disqualification.
 All other attire must be the same.
-One garment perceived to be two will be treated as the non-removable garment. - 6.
-Judges may be invited to the marshalling area prior to the Best Dressed parades for a preliminary view of the garments. - 7.
+One garment perceived to be two will be treated as the non-removable garment. - 7.
+Judges may be invited to the marshalling area prior to the Best Dressed parades for a preliminary view of the garments. - 8.
 For competitors, shoes with heels should have heels no higher than 20mm measured at the instep and for females, 25 mm at the heel.
 Heel prints must have a minimum measurement of 40mm x 40mm (2007 AGM).
 This restriction also applies to the Sunday best dressed female parade.
 (2012 AGM)

-- 8. The Judges are out of bounds to competitors and club members.
+- 9. The Judges are out of bounds to competitors and club members.
 Club members and supporters must never abuse the Judges, their decisions or where they wish to stand to view the competitions.
-Offenders will be removed from the venue. - 9.
+Offenders will be removed from the venue. - 10.
 Dance offs are always a possibility and all competitors should remain in the hall at the end of the heats, quarter finals, semi-finals and finals to make certain that a dance-off is not going to affect them.
-Dance-offs will be held as soon as practicable and as the programme allows. - 10 All competitors are to take their position on the floor immediately and refrain from pleasantries and wishing their fellow competitors good luck on the floor etc. as it will be stated "Judges are ready, competitors, your first song is...." - 11 The Executive Committee, when preparing the programme, allow for a little more time than needed for heats.
+Dance-offs will be held as soon as practicable and as the programme allows. - 11.
+All competitors are to take their position on the floor immediately and refrain from pleasantries and wishing their fellow competitors good luck on the floor etc. as it will be stated "Judges are ready, competitors, your first song is...." - 11.
+The Executive Committee, when preparing the programme, allow for a little more time than needed for heats.
 This is to allow for the possibility of dance-offs etc. The programme may run ahead of time.
 The competitors must always be ready.
-Where possible this extra time will be used for general dancing breaks, but could also be used to extend the tea break. - There are tea breaks away from the Venue both days, Team Managers need to be aware of the session starting times and get competitors there on time - Inhalers or any medication supported by a medical certificate should be handed to the floor manager/s when competitors are called to the floor.
-Please write the competitor's number on the inhaler to avoid confusion. - 14 Presentations.
-Please ensure all your finalists, Best Dressed and dancing, are ready at the time stated in the programme (Jacket, tie, bolero etc.) and listen for instructions from the MC.
+Where possible this extra time will be used for general dancing breaks, but could also be used to extend the tea break. - 12.
+There are tea breaks away from the Venue both days, Team Managers need to be aware of the session starting times and get competitors there on time - 13.
+Inhalers or any medication supported by a medical certificate should be handed to the floor manager/s when competitors are called to the floor.
+Please write the competitor's number on the inhaler to avoid confusion.